simonsobs/sisock/docs/source/components.rst

 -----------
 Between Grafana and sisock sits an web server.
 This serves as a data source for Grafana, translating the queries from Grafana into data and field requests in sisock.
-The result is data from a ``DataNodeServer`` is passed through the crossbar server to the sisock-http server and then to Grafana over http, displaying in your browser.
+The result is data from a ``data server`` is passed through the crossbar server to the sisock-http server and then to Grafana over http, displaying in your browser.